Next.js Server

 will be thrown causing a 500 response to be returned.

-export default createNextRouter(api, router, { validateResponses: true });
+export default createNextRouter(contract, router, { validateResponses: true });

 Error Handling